 Remember to review the tables above on the training obligations and training content requirements.

 Clear Law Institute continually monitors updates to federal and state laws to ensure that its online training is legally accurate and up-to-date.
-Clear Law Institute’s online course, Preventing Workplace Harassment, is used by hundreds of employers across the nation, including several Fortune 500 companies.
-Learn more about Preventing Workplace Harassment and view a free course demo.
+Clear Law Institute’s online course, Positive Workplace: Preventing Workplace Harassment and Bullying is used by hundreds of employers across the nation, including several Fortune 500 companies.
+Learn more about and view a free course demo of Positive Workplace.

 * Michael Johnson, CEO of Clear Law Institute, is a former U.S. Department of Justice attorney who brought one of DOJ’s first “pattern or practice” sexual harassment cases.
 He has provided training and consulting on harassment prevention or investigations to organizations around the world, such as the EEOC, the United Nations, and Google.
 He is a graduate of Duke University and Harvard Law School.
 Read more about Michael here.